kakrusch/docana-project-luka/README.md

 <div align="justify">
 After obtaining the scores, we plotted the similarity using  "t-distributed Stochastic Neighbor Embedding" to visualize the distribution of each OK.
-The results exhibit that 'ok' and 'okay' have the most simmilar word embeddings within all subreddits.
+The results exhibit that 'ok' and 'okay' have the most similar word embeddings within all subreddits.
 More so, we can conclude, as visualized in the graphs that Askreddit and TIFU have the most similar OK distribution.

 </div>